 It can be hard to find a balance.

-(P.s.
+P.S.
 How beaut is their gymwear?!
 I had no idea!
 The leggings are seriously figure hugging and ‘hold it all in’.
 Dreamy!
-I had so many compliments on them.)
+I had so many compliments when wearing them.

 Matalan have teamed up with some incredible athletes on this campaign to find out why exercise has had such a huge impact on their lives.
 To read more about their stories and see the full Soulluxe collection click here.

-Movement for me, be it gym or class exercise / hiking a mountain / cycling / walking around a city, is essential on pretty much a daily basis for many reasons including:
+Movement for me, be it a gym workout or class, hiking a mountain, cycling or walking around a city, is essential on pretty much a daily basis for many reasons including:

 A workout for when I haven’t got the time to find a gym but I need to release some endorphins and to sweat out last nights cocktails.